 My position is harder to explain and less compelling: that we can develop something like the playful anti-authoritarian culture of the best hunter-gatherer tribes, at a high level of social and technological complexity, but we don't know exactly how yet, and it will take us hundreds of years to figure it out.

 September 27.
-After Monday's optimism, some doom.
 I saw a discussion on reddit where people were disagreeing about whether life is hard, because they weren't clear about definitions.
-I would break it down like this: in the 21st century first world, compared to most human societies and all wild animals, it's really easy to not die, and really hard to be happy.
+I would break it down like this: in the 21st century first world, compared to most human societies and all wild animals, it's really easy to stay alive, and really hard to be happy.

 If we keep going in this direction, eventually any death not from suicide will be global news.
 Suicide might even be normalized, so if you're above a certain age, and you say you're going to kill yourself, no one will even try to talk you out of it.
 Suicide might become a necessary safety valve, taking people out of the equation who would otherwise drag the system down or destabilize it.